abhijeet1069/DSA/EducativeIO/EducativeIO/src/oop/concepts/OOP.md

 Principle of OOP:

+	Encapsulation(Data Hiding) - Hides data using getters and setters.
+The goal is to implement classes in a way that prevents unauthorized								access to or modification of the original contents of a class by its instances or objects.
+				 			(encapsulate - express the essential features of something succinctly.)

-	Encapsulation - Hiding data using getters and setters (Method of data hiding) Abstraction - Using interface and abstract classes (Method of data hiding) Inheritance - Child class inherits all the public attributes and methods of parent class) Polymorphism - Method overloading and overriding
+	Abstraction(Implementation hiding) - Using interface and abstract classes (Method of data hiding) (existing in thought or as an idea but not having a physical or concrete existence)

+	Inheritance - Child class inherits all the public attributes and methods of parent class) Polymorphism - Method overloading and overriding (Greek for many forms)

-Design Principle:
+Design Principle (SOLID):

 	Single Responsibility Principle - Any class or component in out code should only have one functionality.
-	Open Closed Principle - A system should improve easily by adding new code instead of changing the core code
+	Open Closed Principle - A system should improve easily by adding new code instead of changing the core code Liskov Substitution Principle
+	Dependency Inversion Principle